cloudresponse/watchtowr-test-gj/readme.md

 ### By Grant Johnson

-## Assignment
+## Assignment from WatchTowr

-For this home assignment, we'd like you to create a basic full-stack Expense Tracking application.
+> For this home assignment, we'd like you to create a basic full-stack Expense Tracking application.
 The backend should utilize NestJS and TypeScript, while the frontend should be developed with ReactJS.
 Communication between the frontend and backend should be implemented using a GraphQL API.
 A single-page application with a form for adding expenses and a list of expenses displayed below is sufficient.
 The primary goal is to demonstrate the application structure you would typically employ in a real-world scenario.
 We will discuss potential enhancements and associated challenges during the interview.

 ## Project Structure